kirii626/user-microservice/README.md

 ### ⚙️ Setup

-🔧 1.
-Clone the repository:
+🔧 Clone the repository:

         git clone https://github.com/your-org/user-microservice.git
         cd user-microservice

+### ⚙️ General Configurations

+🔧  You'll find the general configurations at applications.properties defined using environment variables like this:

+    jwt.expiration=${JWT_EXPIRATION}
+    jwt.secret=${JWT_SECRET}

+    spring.cache.type=redis
+    spring.redis.host={SPRING_REDIS_HOST}
+    spring.redis.port={REDIS_PORT}

+so you need to define them on your IDE, using a .env file or just putting the configurations directly on the .properties file instead(this is the most unsafe option).

 ### ⚙️ Configure the Database

-🔧 Step 2: Update Database Credentials
+🔧 Update Database Credentials

+#### For developing

-Edit the following file to configure your database connection while developing using H2 DB:
+Edit the following file to configure your H2 database connection while developing:

 📄 `src/main/resources/application-dev.properties`